How To File A Medicare Claim

 HOW TO FILE A MEDICARE CLAIM

-You may never need to file a Medicare Claim, but if you do we anted to provide you with steb-by-step Instuctions on how to file a Medicare Claim.
+You may never need to file a Medicare Claim, but if you do, we want to provide you with step-by-step instructions on how to file a Medicare Claim in the event you ever need it.

 Medicare reimbursement may be necessary if you pay a claim out-of-pocket and should receive coverage through Medicare.
 While it is not common to need Medicare reimbursement, you still may find yourself in this situation.
-In this article we discuss filing a Medicare claim.
+In this article, we discuss how to file a Medicare claim.

 In most cases, your doctor or hospital will handle the Medicare billing process for you.
-But in a few situations, you may have to pay for your care upfront and file a claim, asking Medicare to reimburse you.
-The claims process is simple, but you will need an itemized receipt from your provider to proceed with the Medicare reimbursement process.
+But in a few situations, you may have to pay for your care upfront and file a claim to ask Medicare to reimburse you.
+The claims process is simple, but you will need an itemized receipt from your provider to proceed with Medicare reimbursement.

 WHAT DOES MEDICARE REIMBURSEMENT MEAN?

-If you receive your Healthcare Benefits from Original/Traditional Medicare, your doctors normally bill Medicare for any care you obtain.
+If you receive your Healthcare Benefits from Original/Traditional Medicare, your doctors typically bill Medicare for any care you obtain.
 Medicare will then pay its portion directly to your doctor.

 Then, your doctor will only charge you for any outstanding copay, deductible, or coinsurance.
-If you have a Medicare Supplement (Medigap) plan, your Medigap plan will cover their portion of your bill after Medicare pays their portion.
+If you have a Medicare Supplement (Medigap) plan, your Medigap plan will cover its portion of your bill after Medicare pays its portion.

-In a few cases, your physician might request for you to pay the total cost of your care upfront or via a bill.
-These situations include if your doctor does not participate in Medicare or if Medicare does not cover the service you receive.
+In a few cases, your physician might request that you pay the total cost of your care upfront or by bill.
+These situations include cases where your doctor does not participate in Medicare or where Medicare does not cover the service you receive.
 The doctor's office can assist you in filing a claim, but they are not required to do so.

 If your doctor does not bill Medicare directly, you can file a claim asking Medicare to reimburse you for out-of-pocket costs.

-NOTE: Even though your doctor may not accept Medicare, if you like her/him, you should keep them as your doctor.
-But, you could also suggest that it's okay if they assist you in speeding up the process by helping you to electronically file your reimbursement request from their office.
+NOTE: Even if your doctor does not accept Medicare, you should keep them as your doctor if you prefer them.
+But, you could also suggest that it's okay if they assist you in speeding up the process by helping you to file your reimbursement request from their office electronically.
 Most doctors who do not accept Medicare Assignment can legally add 15% to the Maximum amount Medicare would pay for any specified service.
 And, if you have a Medicare Supplement Plan F or Plan G, your plan will pay the Excess Charge for you.

 WHAT DOES THE MEDICARE REIMBURSEMENT PROCESS LOOK LIKE?

-Medicare assignment provides a list of rates that Medicare will pay for the healthcare services it covers.
-If your provider participates in Medicare assignment, you will know your exact costs before you receive coverage.
+Medicare assignment lists the rates Medicare will pay for covered healthcare services.
+If your provider participates in Medicare assignment, you will know your exact costs before coverage begins.

 If you see a participating doctor, they handle Medicare billing, and you do not have to file any claim forms.
 However, some doctors don’t bill Medicare directly, so it is wise to speak with your doctor about their billing practices before receiving treatment.
-In this case, if you want Medicare to pay for your care, you must send a form requesting reimbursement.
+In this case, if you want Medicare to pay for your care, you must submit a reimbursement request form.

 WILL MEDICARE REIMBURSE ME IF I SEE A DOCTOR WHO DOES NOT ACCEPT MEDICARE ASSIGNMENTS?

-A doctor who accepts Medicare patients but has not agreed to accept Medicare’s Assignment (Their Fee Schedule), is permitted to charge you, what is referred to as a Medicare Part B Excess Charge.
-This extra charge can be from 0-15%, and most often ends up being an additional 15%.
-So if your Doctor Visit would normally cost $300 using the Medicare rates, your doctor can add on 15%, or in this example, add on $45 so your $300 Office Visit is now $345.
-Medicare will reimburse you for 80% of the $300 amount, which would be $240, and send the balance of $60 for your Medigap/Medicare Supplement plan to pay, provided you have one.
+A doctor who accepts Medicare patients but has not agreed to accept Medicare’s Assignment (Their Fee Schedule) is permitted to charge you what is referred to as a Medicare Part B Excess Charge.
+This extra charge can range from 0-15%, and most often amounts to an additional 15%.
+So if your Doctor Visit would generally cost $300 under Medicare rates, your doctor can add 15%, or in this example, add $45, so your $300 Office Visit is now $345.
+Medicare will reimburse you for 80% of the $300, which is $240, and you will be responsible for the remaining $60 for your Medigap/Medicare Supplement plan, provided you have one.
 And, if you do have a Plan G or Plan F Medicare Supplement, they will send a reimbursement request to your Medicare Supplement company for the additional (15% Charge)

 The extra fee is known as an excess charge.
 Non-participating doctors may bill Medicare directly.
 Alternatively, they may ask you to pay upfront and seek reimbursement from Medicare yourself if you qualify.